Oxford University is facing criticism after the UK’s principal climate science denial group appointed a second professor to its ranks.

 He also conducts research into energy and decarbonisation technologies with Professor Edwards at the King Abdulaziz City of Science and Technology–Oxford Centre for Petrochemical Research (KOPRC), a centre co-run by Oxford University and a Saudi Arabian research centre, which was recently highlighted in a report from students detailing the University’s ties to the fossil fuel industry.

-Dobson is also the founder of Oxford University’s Energy Society, which counts the oil major BP among its sponsors, and is a former academic director of University’s Begbroke Science Centre, which partners with industry to produce research in areas including energy and automotive technologies.
+Dobson supported the Oxford Energy Society (which counts the oil major BP among its sponsors) in its first year after it was founded by two engineering students.
+Dobson is also a former academic director of University’s Begbroke Science Centre, which partners with industry to produce research in areas including energy and automotive technologies.

 Defending his membership of the thinktank, Dobson told DeSmog he did not consider members of the Global Warming Policy Foundation to be climate deniers “for the most part”.